-Building and construction sites are dangerous places.
-If health and safety rules are not carefully followed, this can result in accidents and serious injury to those who work there, or to visitors to the site.
+Building and construction sites can be dangerous places if health and safety rules are not carefully followed.
+Failing to do so can result in accidents and serious injury to those who work there, or to visitors to the site.
 Where the injury was caused (or partly caused) by unsafe working conditions or somebody else’s negligence, the injured person may be entitled to compensation.

 According to the Health and Safety Executive (HSE), the construction sector covers around 7% of Britain’s workforce, including those who work on the construction of buildings, civil engineering (such as roads and railways), and specialist trades (such as demolition, joinery, plastering, electrical, plumbing, painting and glazing).

 Construction industry accidents are the most common cause of workplace deaths involving falls from heights, being hit by a moving vehicle, slips, trips and falls on same level, being struck by moving or falling object, and lifting injuries.